-\ Denominators per group not reported but groups previously very closely balanced
+Denominators per group not reported but groups previously very closely balanced

-It is challenging to present a fair comparisonof NNTs across childhood vaccines.
+It is challenging to present a fair comparison of NNTs across childhood vaccines.
 This is because baseline incidence of these infectious disease can vary substantially over time period, and the length of time that the population is observed for.
 Table 3 presents NNTs for a range of scenarios, with worked examples for measles vaccine and COVID-19 in children.
 To make these comparisons as fair as possible, it is assumed that in a hypothetical, completely unvaccinated population of children, each virus is allowed to circulate freely until the herd immunity threshold is reached.
 Because of this, the baseline risk for COVID-19 outcomes is substantially higher than in the Phase 3 trials reported in Table 2, and the NNTs therefore lower.
-Additionally, for the calculations around NNTs for COVID-19 in children, there are many uncertainties around numbers used to calculate these estimates, including R0 in children, and the proportion of infected children who go on to die.
+Additionally, for the calculations around NNTs for COVID-19 in children, and the proportion of infected children who go on to die.
 However, in these examples, the NNTs for COVID-19 vaccine for each outcome are generally around 5 times that for measles vaccine.